manell0/MileStone-1-Couronne/README.md

 ### Existing Features
 - Page with the rules and a fancy image
-- Page with the history and an nice picture
+- Page with the history and a nice picture
 - Opportunity to watch a video that is linked from the three main pages.
 - Validated contact page
 - Opportunity to download Couronne rules on PDF format